1712n/wall-e/wiki/test_file_best_practices.md

 ### ✅️ Do

 - Provide a general overview explaining why the worker is important.
-Think of this as an elevator pitch: describe the purpose and potential uses of the functionality being tested, not just the immediate need.
-This helps anyone, regardless of technical background, understand the value and scope of the tests.
+Think of this as an elevator pitch: describe the purpose and potential uses of the functionality, not just the immediate need.
+This helps anyone, regardless of technical background, understand the value and scope of the worker's functionality.

 - Key functionality description using high-level terms
   > _"The worker provides an HTTP API endpoint which accepts a single text as input and returns the corresponding vector embedding."_ instead of _"The worker returns JSON with embedding field"_